Updated: Jul 13

 Can you stop premature graying?

-There are some factors associated with premature graying that we can control and others that we cannot.
+Some factors associated with premature graying that we can control and others that we cannot.
 Those predisposed to early graying from a genetic perspective will likely be prone to gray in spite of some lifestyle interventions.
 However, given the environmental and lifestyle impact on premature graying, it is possible to try to control some of these factors.

 Nutritional deficiencies such as Vitamin B12, copper, iron, and vitamin D deficiency cause reversible premature graying.
 Identifying these deficiencies and supplementing these vitamins can stop premature graying.
 Smoking cessation and UV protection can also help.
 The medications associated with premature graying include chemotherapy agents which may mean ceasing these medications is not reasonable.